vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 . īkā seems to have done: upahārasūtra, above, p.
 514\): ‘He should worship with

-offerings of laughter, singing, dancing, bellowing, obeisance, and muttering to the figure of grace \( dakṣiṇām¯urti\) of Mahādeva.’37 The same idea underlies the Ratnaṭīkā, where it says that the Pāśupata should consecrate the ashes with mantras in the temple ‘at Śiva’s Dakṣiṇām¯urti’,38 or the Skandapurāṇa when it advises that one should offer rice pudding with ghee at the ‘southern mūrti’
+offerings of laughter, singing, dancing, bellowing, obeisance, and muttering to the figure of grace \( dakṣiṇāmūrti\) of Mahādeva.’37 The same idea underlies the Ratnaṭīkā, where it says that the Pāśupata should consecrate the ashes with mantras in the temple ‘at Śiva’s Dakṣiṇāmūrti’,38 or the Skandapurāṇa when it advises that one should offer rice pudding with ghee at the ‘southern mūrti’

 during one year in order to become like Nandiṇ 39